bio.rodeo

 Sichuan University

-A spatial-transcriptomics foundation model for the tumor microenvironment that produces TME-aware embeddings and enables in silico perturbation from a fixed pretrained checkpoint.
+Spatial transcriptomics foundation model for the tumor microenvironment, giving TME-aware embeddings and in silico perturbation from one checkpoint.

 Released: May 2026